COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

-One of the fastest-growing cancers in the United States, esophageal cancer is expected to affect more than 17,000 Americans this year.
+One of the fastest-growing cancers in the United States, esophageal cancer is expected to affect more than 17,000 Americans in 2019.

 There is no known cause and symptoms often may not appear until the disease is more advanced, so it’s important to be aware of warning signs and discuss any symptoms with your doctor.